rtaylor034/datapack-archive-finished/README.md

 ## Hard Mobs v1
 **namespace: 'bmobs'**

-Changes a handful of common hostile mobs with intent to make combat more interesting and difficult.
+Changes a handful of hostile mobs with intent to make combat more interesting and difficult.
-This is the one of the more fleshed out packs in this list.

 ### Zombie
 - Increased health.